SuperDARN/pydarn/docs/user/plot_fan.md

 # Fan plots
 ---

-Fan plots are a way to visualise data from the entire scan of SuperDARN radar.
-It is when the data in all beams and ranges for a given parameter (such as line-of-sight velocity, backscatter power, etc) and a particular scan is projected onto a magnetic local time/magnetic latitude plot in [AACGMv2 coordinates](http://superdarn.thayer.dartmouth.edu/aacgm.html).
+Fan plots are a way to visualise data from the entire scan of a SuperDARN radar.

+All beams and ranges for a given parameter (such as line-of-sight velocity, backscatter power, etc) and a particular scan are projected onto a polar format plot in [AACGMv2](http://superdarn.thayer.dartmouth.edu/aacgm.html) coordinates.

-Currently, fan plots in pyDARN get the geographic positions of a radars range gates automatically by reading in pre-generated files (found in the `/pydarn/radar_fov_files` folder), and then [converts](https://pypi.org/project/aacgmv2/) them to AACGMv2 coordinates.
-This will change in the future, such that pyDARN will work out the positions itself.
-That will bring suport for not standard range/beam layouts.
+Currently, fan plots in pyDARN get the geographic positions of a radar's range gates by reading in pre-generated files (found in the `/pydarn/radar_fov_files` folder), and then [converts](https://pypi.org/project/aacgmv2/) them to AACGMv2 coordinates.
+In the future, pyDARN will generate the geographical position, which will bring support for not standard range/beam layouts.

 ### Basic usage
 pyDARN and pyplot need to be imported, as well as any FITACF file needs to be [read in](https://pydarn.readthedocs.io/en/master/user/SDarnRead/):